 Consolidated financials of MAFIL are considered as its subsidiaries are an integral part of the group with shared brand name, business linkages, and common promoters.
-The list of subsidiaries considered for consolidation is per Annexure-6.
+Subsidiaries considered for consolidation are mentioned in Annexure-6.

 Outlook: Stable

 Stable outlook reflects CareEdge Ratings' expectation that MAFIL will sustain its healthy profitability and capital adequacy while maintaining good asset quality in the medium term.